GambuzX/Crosswords-Puzzle/T6G12/ReadMe.txt

 	- - : removes a word in the board.
 	- ? : displays the initial clue list.
 	- + : shows an extra hint for the word in the specified position.
+	- * : shows the solution word in the specified position.
 	- < : returns back to the Position question.